Renewable Energy Project

 This major investment in over six megawatts (MW) of renewable energy is a key step in helping us achieve our carbon reduction target to be net zero by 2035.

-Electricity is one of our major expenses, accounting for up to 10 per cent of our operating costs.
-Generating electricity from solar energy, such as at Morpeth Wastewater Treatment Works (pictured), is one of a number of opportunities available that can help to reduce these costs, and reduce carbon emissions.
+Electricity is one of our major expenses, accounting for up to 10% of our operating costs.
+Generating electricity from solar energy is one of a number of opportunities that can help reduce these costs and reduce carbon emissions.

 Work at Balickera Pump Station

-The project involves installing approximately 5,500 ground-mounted solar panels over about three hectares of open space adjacent to Balickera Pump Station, divided into two sections with one either side of the Balickera Canal.
+The 3.1MW Balickera Park Solar Project involved installing approximately 5,500 ground-mounted solar panels over three hectares of open space, adjacent to Balickera Pump Station.
+The solar panels are divided into two sections, with one either side of the Balickera Canal.

-Solar panels installed at Branxton Wastewater Treatment Works
+Solar panels installed at Balickera Park Pump Station

 Sustainable energy